BenZ326/Feasibility-Predictor-for-two-dimensional-loading-constraints/README.md

 * The testing samples
 * All the instances used to generate the training samples
 * The trained feasibility predictor
-* A static lib to deploy the feasibility predictor in C++ in Windows system.
+* The codes to deploy the feasibility predictor in C++
 * The instruction to show how to train, test and apply the feasibility predictor in python.
 The .pt file in the repo is a serilized format of the predictor.
 One could parse the file in either python or C++.
 The .ipynp file gives the details of the instruction, which is written in python and depends on Pytorch. <br>
 If you have any question regarding the project, feel free to contact me through my [personal website](https://arccos0.github.io/).